FASHN Virtual Try-On v1.6

 Required Parameters

-Requiredimage URL | base64
+model_imageRequiredimage URL | base64

 Primary image of the person on whom the virtual try-on will be performed.

-Models Studio users can use their saved models by passing saved:<model_name>
+Models Studio users can use their saved models by passing saved:<model_name>.

-Requiredimage URL | base64
+garment_imageRequiredimage URL | base64

-Reference image of the clothing item to be tried on the model_image
+Reference image of the clothing item to be tried on the model_image.

-Base64 images must include the proper prefix (e.g., data:image/jpg;base64,<YOUR_BASE64>
+Base64 images must include the proper prefix (e.g., data:image/jpg;base64,<YOUR_BASE64>)

 Optional Parameters

-'auto' | 'tops' | 'bottoms' | 'one-pieces'
+category'auto' | 'tops' | 'bottoms' | 'one-pieces'

-to enable automatic classification of the garment type.
+Use auto to enable automatic classification of the garment type.
 For flat-lay or ghost mannequin images, the system detects the garment type automatically.
 For on-model images, full-body shots default to a full outfit swap.
 For focused shots (upper or lower body), the system selects the most likely garment type (tops or bottoms).

 Default: auto

 Direct garment fitting without clothing segmentation, enabling bulkier garment try-ons with improved preservation of body shape and skin texture.
-Set to false
+Set to false if original garments are not removed properly.

 Default: true

-'conservative' | 'permissive' | 'none'
+moderation_level'conservative' | 'permissive' | 'none'

 Sets the content moderation level for garment images.

-enforces stricter modesty standards suitable for culturally sensitive contexts.
+-conservative enforces stricter modesty standards suitable for culturally sensitive contexts.
 Blocks underwear, swimwear, and revealing outfits.

-allows swimwear, underwear, and revealing garments, while still blocking explicit nudity.
+-permissive allows swimwear, underwear, and revealing garments, while still blocking explicit nudity.

-disables all content moderation
+-none disables all content moderation

 Default: permissive